ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 "Very well, let me work this out for you," Cain began.
 "So the first fact is that, during your journies, you found me.
-Unlike the story our mom tells about the snake in the garden, I did not come seeking out you, you found me.
+Unlike the story our mom tells about the snake in the garden, I did not come seeking out you, you found me."

+Seth nodded his head.

-"Second fact, I am indifferent to whether or not you think I am the devil.
+"Second fact," Cain continued, "I am indifferent to whether or not you think I am the devil.
 If I were, in fact, a devil, I would very much want you to believe that I was not the devil.
-But as far as I care, you can believe that I am prince Lucifer, and I don't care one way or the other.
+But as far as I care, you can believe that I am prince Lucifer, and walk out of this room right now, and I wouldn't care one way or the other."

+Seth nodded his head again.

 "Third fact, I have nothing that I want to persuade you of.
-I would like to continue to share stories, because you and I both being human beings, are social creatures, but I am indifferent to whether or not you listen and believe what I say or not.
-You can call me a liar and a blashphemer, a devil worshiper, or any other host of vile names, and I would remain indifferent to your stance.
+I would like to continue to share stories, because you and I both being human beings, and there is no greater joy than sharing stories with another human being, but if you were to freak out on me and become a threat to me in some way, I would just as soon have you leave.
+You can call me a liar and a blashphemer, a devil worshiper, or any other host of vile names, and I would simply ask you to remove yourself from my presence.
 Call me whatever you want.
 The devil would care that it is being called the devil, but I do not."

 Seth weighed all of the things that Cain was saying in his head.
 Eventually, after all of the whirlwind of thoughts went through Seth's mind, he asked Cain, "So let's suppose you are simply my older brother Cain, no demonic possession involved.
-How did it feel to kill your brother?"
+What did you do after you went in to exile?"

 Cain paused, and smiled.
-Cain looked towards Seth, and saw a change in his eyes, he went from looking through Cain to look at Cain, and Cain noticed.
+Cain looked towards Seth, and saw a change in his eyes, he went from looking through Cain to looking at Cain, and Cain noticed.
 Cain noticed that Seth was now looking at him as if he were a person, and no longer as if he were the devil.

 "At first it was rough," Cain answered.
 "But in time, you come to live with it.
-The first three to five years or so were tough.
-I had to live off the berries of the land and of the beasts of the forest, it took me time to find a good place to settle.
+The first three to five years were tough.
+I had to live off the berries of the land and off the beasts of the forest, it took me time to find a good place to settle.
 There were moments where I thought to myself, 'If only I hadn't have killed him, I wouldn't be in this predicament at all.'
 But you quickly learn that such thoughts don't aid in survival, and you keep making a